Semiarundinaria - Noble Bamboo: Planting and Growing

 Contents

-- Semiarundinarias are bamboos with a narrow habit, reaching 3 to 10 m depending on the species or varieties
+- Semiarundinarias are bamboos with a narrow habit, reaching 3 to 10 metres depending on the species or variety.

-- The stump is running in warm climates, but medium-sized bamboos remain more restrained in cooler climates
+- The stump is running in warm climates, but the average bamboo remains more restrained in cooler climates.

-- This type of bamboo prefers fresh, humus-bearing soils and can be grown in the ground or in containers
+- This type of bamboo prefers fresh, humus-bearing soil and can be grown in the ground or in containers.

 You either love them or hate them, but bamboos certainly don’t leave anyone indifferent.
-The Semiarundinaria, or Medium Bamboo, also known as Noble Bamboo, is no exception, thanks to its almost purple culms that starkly contrast with its green leaves.
-In reality, the culms transition from purple when young, to polished green tinged with purple, and finally to a brownish-orange hue in autumn.
+The Semiarundinaria, also known as Medium Bamboo or Noble Bamboo, is no exception, thanks to its almost purple culms that starkly contrast with its green leaves.
+In reality, the culms transition from purple when young, to polished green tinged with purple, and finally to a brown-orange hue in autumn.

-But the appeal of Noble Bamboo lies in its narrow, almost columnar habit.
-Combined with dense, evergreen foliage, it makes the ideal bamboo for screening against neighbours when planted as a hedge, particularly the species Semiarundinaria fastuosa.
+But the appeal of the Noble Bamboo lies in its narrow, almost columnar habit.
+Add to this dense, evergreen foliage, and it becomes the ideal bamboo for shielding your garden from prying eyes when planted as a hedge, particularly the species Semiarundinaria fastuosa.

 Semiarundinarias are medium-sized bamboos (ranging from 3 to 10 metres depending on the species and variety) and grow relatively slowly.
 Native to China and Japan, these bamboos are hardy enough to be grown almost anywhere, whether in the ground or even in pots.
-However, beware—in mild climates, Medium Bamboo can be slightly invasive, much like Phyllostachys, with which it shares genetic origins.
-Fortunately, Semiarundinaria remains far better behaved in cooler climates.
+However, be cautious—in mild climates, the Medium Bamboo can be slightly invasive, much like the Phyllostachys, with which it shares genetic origins.
+Fortunately, the Semiarundinaria remains far more well-behaved in cooler climates.

 Semiarundinarias thrive in both sunny and shaded exposures.
-They prefer fresh, well-drained, and fairly rich soil, whether in large containers or directly in the ground.
+They prefer cool, well-drained, and fairly rich soil, whether in large containers or directly in the ground.

 Botany and description